Mission

 Since 2010, the Deborah Remington Charitable Trust for the Visual Arts has made grants to the following institutions:

-ANN SPERRY PAPERS at Miriam Shapiro Archives on Women Artists, Rutgers University Libraries, New Brunswick, NJ
+Ann Sperry Papers at Miriam Shapiro Archives on Women Artists, Rutgers University Libraries, New Brunswick, NJ

-Colorado Public Television; Denver, CO
+Colorado Public Television, Denver, CO

 Elizabeth Foundation for the Arts, New York, NY